Ben Cook (actor): Musical theatre

 Cook performed in several productions as a child in Washington, D.C., including at Ford's Theatre and the John F. Kennedy Center for the Performing Arts.
 He made his Broadway debut at the age of eleven in Ragtime at the Neil Simon Theatre, understudying and performing the role of Edgar (The Little Boy).
 His next Broadway role was Tall Boy in Billy Elliot the Musical at the Imperial Theatre, and played the roles of Michael, then Billy in the North American National Tour of the production.
 His final tour performance as "Billy" was in Las Vegas, Nevada, on May 19, 2013.

 From the age of 16, he toured for a year and a half in the role of Race and occasionally performed the role of Crutchie as the understudy in the first national tour of Newsies the Musical.
 In January 2016, after over 500 performances, Cook left that tour and joined the original Broadway cast of Tuck Everlasting.
 Previews began in March 2016, and the show closed the same May.

 Cook joined the ensemble of the musical adaptation of the film Mean Girls.
 Its pre-Broadway tryout began in October 2017 at the National Theatre, in Washington D.C.
 The show premiered on Broadway in April 2018.
 He was set to appear in the 2020 Broadway revival of West Side Story as Riff, the leader of the Jets, but he left the production after being injured in a preview performance.

 Film and television

 On television, Cook appeared as young Jack on 30 Rock, in the episode "Chain Reaction of Mental Anguish" (2010); and as Walt in the episode of the HBO series Veep titled "The Choice" (2014).
 He played Heather Dunbar's son in the episode "Chapter 27" of the Netflix series House of Cards (2013).
 On Law & Order: Special Victims Unit, he played Adam Turner in the episode "Great Expectations" (2017).

-Cook reprised his role of Race in Newsies in the film adaptation of the musical, which received a limited release in February 2017 and later on Netflix.
+Cook reprised his role of Race in Newsies in the film adaptation of the musical, which received a limited release in February 2017 and later on Netflix before moving to Disney+.
 In 2018, he appeared in the HBO film Paterno.

 He also appeared in the 2021 film adaptation of West Side Story as Mouthpiece, a member of the Jets.
+He appeared as Beckett in the 2023 movie Happiness for Beginners, a film adaptation of the 2015 book of the same name.